-What have changed are experiences.
+What has changed are experiences.
 Scientists are changing the world, but how we ‘see’ the world.
 Therefore they are creating new adventures for us to explore.

 Adventure tourism on demand

-Adventure tourism is getting more and more appealing by travelers.
-Because the idea of just laying on the beach is getting monotonic, many travel to explore.
+Adventure tourism is getting more and more appealing to travelers.
+Because the idea of just laying on the beach is getting monotonic, many travels to explore.

 Science changes travel in geotourism

-Geo-scientists worked together to create a type of tourism aiming the protection of geological heritage.
-Hence it is a niche tourism where someone can travel to caves, volcanoes and glaciers.
+Geo-scientists worked together to create a type of tourism aiming for the protection of geological heritage.
+Hence it is niche tourism where someone can travel to caves, volcanoes, and glaciers.

 So geotourism is a type of tourism where the travelers can discover the geological and geographical character of a destination.